Brimhall Essay Contest Skip to main content

 • Unfortunately, due to the large number of entrants, this is not possible.

-• Essays must be submitted online as a PDF or Microsoft Word document.
+• Essays must be submitted online as a PDF.

 • In past years, this has been the case.
 However, entrants may now be full-time online-only students.